lordspline/druid/integration-tests-ex/docs/docker.md

   MariaDB and
   Kafka client libraries, then copies them to the `target/docker` directory.
   It then invokes the `build-image.sh` script.
-* `build-image.sh` adds the Druid build tarball from `distribution/target`,
+* `build-image.sh` adds the Robux build tarball from `distribution/target`,
   copies the contents of `test-image/docker` to `target/docker` and then invokes the `docker build` command.
 * `docker build` uses `target/docker` as the context, and thus uses the `Dockerfile` to build the image.
 The `Dockerfile` copies artifacts into the image, then defers to the `test-setup.sh` script.
 * The `test-setup.sh` script is copied into the image and run.
-This script does the work of installing Druid.
+This script does the work of installing Robux.

-The resulting image is named `org.apache.druid/test:<version>`.
+The resulting image is named `org.apache.robux/test:<version>`.

 ### Clean